1971 (11 Issued and 13 Unissued)

 PLATE NUMBERS AND CCMS

-It would seem logical that all the stamps were printed with a plate numbered 1A and a subsequent printing of the same stamp with plate 1B.
-See December 20th for a discussion of the First Day Covers for this issue and the 20 December overprints.
+It seems logical that all stamps were printed initially with plate number 1A, followed by a subsequent printing with plate 1B.
+See the entry for 20 December for a discussion of the First Day Covers for this issue and the 20 December overprints

-On this sheet the three lines of text are on the right and go to the bottom of the sheet.
+On this sheet, the three lines of text are on the right side and extend to the bottom of the sheet

-On this sheet the lines of text are on the left side of the sheet near the plate number and on the bottom.
+On this sheet, the lines of text are on the left side near the plate number and positioned at the bottom

-The first issue and the CCMs (Color Control Marks).
-There has been no consistancy in the plate numbers and Color Control Marks, over the following years.
-Some issues have neither a plate number, nor a CCM.
-In time the plate numbers were dropped altogether and only the CCMs can be found on the individual sheets of stamps.
+The first issue included plate numbers and CCMs (Color Control Marks).
+However, there has been no consistency in the use of plate numbers and CCMs in the following years.
+Some issues have neither a plate number nor a CCM.
+Over time, plate numbers were dropped altogether, and only the CCMs appear on the individual sheets of stamps

-Genuine FDC of the first Definitive issue which was also the first stamps of the country.
-The stamps were placed on sale at the Dacca (Later Dhaka) G.P.O. on 20 December 71.
-Previous FDCs were produced and sold in London and India and were dated 29 July 71.
-The “E” of “DEC” is broken and looks like an “F”.
-This is true of all the genuine covers.
+Genuine FDC of the first definitive issue, which was also the first stamps of the country.
+The stamps were officially placed on sale at the Dacca (later Dhaka) G.P.O. on 20 December 1971.
+Earlier FDCs had been produced and sold in London and India, dated 29 July 1971.
+On all genuine covers, the ‘E’ of ‘DEC’ is broken and appears like an ‘F’.

-An early cover bearing three of the stamps from the first set, without the overprint.
-The cover was cancelled on 25 April 1972 at Phultala and arrived at Uttarpara on the 28th of April.
+An early cover bearing three stamps from the first set, without the overprint.
+The cover was cancelled at Phultala on 25 April 1972 and arrived at Uttarpara on 28 April 1972.

 71-9 10p Map